 In the spacious front lawn of the church was a majestic oak tree, standing proud and tall.
 Yet, here and there were small, dead branches, stark in their nakedness.
 They were telltale signs that the old tree was failing from disease, rotting from within.

-The church’s sanctuary was large and contemporary in design, having been expanded and remodeled four years ago to seat three thousand worshipers.
-The architectural focal point was a giant wooden cross centered on the four-story, rock wall behind the semicircular stage (or chancel altar, as the Pastor preferred to call it).
+The church’s sanctuary was large and of early 1950s contemporary design.
+It was expanded and remodeled four years ago to seat three thousand worshipers.
+The architectural focal point was a giant wooden cross centered on the four-story, rock wall behind the semicircular stage (or "chancel altar," as the Pastor preferred to call it).
 It afforded excellent viewing from any seat in the sanctuary, including those in the balcony.
-Symmetrical rows of plush, red velvet, theater-style seats fanned out from the stage and up the slightly inclined floor toward the back.
+Symmetrical rows of plush, red velvet theater-style seats fanned out from the stage and up the slightly inclined floor toward the back.

-Artificial lighting in the sanctuary consisted of huge chandeliers, suspended some distance from the high ceiling.
-Nearer the stage were hung obtrusive grids of multi-colored television lights.
+Artificial lighting in the sanctuary consisted of ornate crystal chandeliers, suspended some distance from the high ceiling.
+Above and in front of the stage were hung obtrusive grids of multi-colored television lights.
 Though there was no video taping today, the rehearsal would nevertheless take place under the glare and heat of the lights.
 “It’s all part of proper preparation,” the Pastor told the musicians.

 The costly new state-of-the-art sound and lighting systems were the envy of any concert hall.
 But the lights, along with giant speakers that flanked the stage were an aesthetic blight about which nothing could be done, much to the Pastor’s consternation.